kvarak/dnd/docs/_Classes/ranger.md

     **Brute**.
 Brutes suffer a -2 penalty to attack rolls against you.

     **Fiend**.
-You have advantage on Wisdom (Insight) checks to detect if a creature serves, worships, or draws power from a fiend.
+You have advantage on Wisdom (Insight) checks to detect if a creature serves, worships or draws power from a fiend.

     **Flyer**.
 When you hit a flyer with an attack, it looses flight until the start of your next turn.

     **Legend**.
 You deal 3 extra damage per hit against legends, instead of 1.

     **Mage**.
-You have advantage on Strength, Dexterity, and Constitution saving throws against spells.
+You have advantage on Strength, Dexterity and Constitution saving throws against spells.

     **Mindless**.
 Mindless creatures avoid attacking you unless you have damaged them or they have been given an explicit order to attack you.

     **Minion**.
 Once per turn, when you kill a minion, you can transfer any excess damage from your attack to another minion within 5 feet of the first minion.
 The second minion has resistance to this damage.

     **Stalker**.
-Your Perception is considered to be 5 higher for the purpose of detecting stalkers, and you have advantage on Wisdom (Perception) checks to search for them if you know they are nearby (suspicion or paranoia is insufficient).
+Your Perception is considered to be 5 higher for the purpose of detecting stalkers and you have advantage on Perception checks to search for them if you know they are nearby (suspicion or paranoia is insufficient).

     **Warrior**.
 You have resistance to damage from nonmagical weapons.